dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/target_database.md

 ### Use a target-aware database
 Use the [`{{ target }}` variable](target) to change which database a snapshot table is built in.

-Note: consider whether this use-case is right for you, as downstream `refs` will select from the `dev` version of a snapshot, which can make it hard to validate models that depend on `snapshots` (see above [FAQ](#faqs))
+Note: consider whether this use-case is right for you, as downstream `refs` will select from the `dev` version of a snapshot, which can make it hard to validate models that depend on snapshots.

 <File name='dbt_project.yml'>